steemit/smt-whitepaper/smt-manual/manual.md

 - `comment_payout_beneficiaries` : The existing `comment_payout_beneficiaries` will only redirect STEEM.
 In the future, `comment_payout_beneficiaries` functionality which allows redirecting SMT rewards may be added.
 - `comment_options` : `max_accepted_payout`, `allow_votes` only affects STEEM, see [here](#votability-and-rewardability) to restrict `max_accepted_payout` for assets. `allow_curation_rewards` affects all tokens.
 - `vote_operation` : Multiple tokens in the comment's votable set vote.
-- `transfer_operation` : Supports all SMT's.
+- `transfer_operation` : Supports all SMTs.
-- Escrow operations:  Do not support SMT's.
+- Escrow operations:  Do not support SMTs.
-- `transfer_to_vesting_operation` : Supports all SMT's that support vesting.
+- `transfer_to_vesting_operation` : Supports all SMTs that support vesting.
-- `withdraw_vesting_operation` : Supports all SMT's that support vesting.
+- `withdraw_vesting_operation` : Supports all SMTs that support vesting.
-- `set_withdraw_vesting_route_operation` : Does not support SMT's.
+- `set_withdraw_vesting_route_operation` : Does not support SMTs.
-- `account_witness_vote_operation` : SMT's do not affect witness votes.
+- `account_witness_vote_operation` : SMTs do not affect witness votes.
-- `account_witness_proxy_operation` : SMT's do not affect witness votes.
+- `account_witness_proxy_operation` : SMTs do not affect witness votes.
-- `feed_publish_operation` : Feeds may not be published for SMT's.
+- `feed_publish_operation` : Feeds may not be published for SMTs.
-- `convert_operation` : SMT's cannot be converted.
+- `convert_operation` : SMTs cannot be converted.
-- Limit order operations : Limit orders are fully supported by SMT's trading against STEEM.
+- Limit order operations : Limit orders are fully supported by SMTs trading against STEEM.
-- `transfer_to_savings_operation` : SMT's support savings.
+- `transfer_to_savings_operation` : SMTs support savings.
 - `decline_voting_rights_operation` : Affects SMT votes as well as STEEM votes.
-- `claim_reward_balance_operation` : Restrictions on this operation are relaxed to allow any asset in any of the three fields, including SMT's.
+- `claim_reward_balance_operation` : Restrictions on this operation are relaxed to allow any asset in any of the three fields, including SMTs.
-- `delegate_vesting_shares_operation` : Supports all SMT's that support vesting.
+- `delegate_vesting_shares_operation` : Supports all SMTs that support vesting.
 - Multisig:  There is nothing "special" about multisig handling of SMT operations.
 If you set up your account to require a multisig authority, then everything your account signs will need to be signed with multiple signatures, as you specified.
 This includes operations your account does as a control account managing an SMT, and operations your account does as a user holding SMT tokens.

 # Costs of SMT Operations And Bandwidth Rate Limiting